Is Jordan on your bucket list?

 I’ll admit I was a little sceptical at first, worried it might feel too 'touristy' - but it turned out to be magical.
 The 1,500 candles lighting the Treasury create an ethereal glow, enhanced by a subtle light show.
 Bedouins shared stories and played live traditional music.
 The experience brought the site to life in a completely new way.

-We retraced our steps afterwards - though for those too tired, electric golf carts are available for the journey back.
+We retraced our steps afterwards - though for those too tried to walk back through the Siq again, electric golf carts are available for the journey back.

 One of the first things I noticed was the newly laid surface of the Siq.
 It’s no longer sandy but now paved in a way that blends naturally with the surrounding rock.
 This change allows electric golf carts (seating up to six people) to transport visitors from the visitor centre to the Treasury - a great option for those who might struggle with the walk.
 Horses are no longer allowed through the Siq, although a short horse ride from the visitor centre to its entrance is still included in the ticket.
 Most people, though, choose to walk.